develoot/os/README.md

 ### POSIX support?

 This project is for studying and fun.
-I don't feel it's necessary.
+I don't think it's necessary.